cfpb/development/guides/documentation.md

 [https://www.consumerfinance.gov](https://www.consumerfinance.gov) or
 the software that powers it should live in the [cfgov-refresh](https://github.com/cfpb/cfgov-refresh) repository.
 Documentation is written as [Markdown files](https://github.com/cfpb/cfgov-refresh/tree/master/docs) in that repository, converted to HTML by [MkDocs](https://www.mkdocs.org/), and served by GitHub Pages at [https://cfpb.github.io/cfgov-refresh/](https://cfpb.github.io/cfgov-refresh/).

 Documentation specific to other projects should live in that project's repository.
 Exceptions to this include repositories that only work within the context of a larger project, for example the cf.gov satellite apps.
-In that case it may be appropriate to locate documentation within the cf.gov repository, as long as the satellite app contains a link pointing to the appropriate location.
+In that case it may be appropriate to locate documentation within the cfgov-refresh repository, as long as the satellite app contains a link pointing to the appropriate location.

 ## Documentation definition of done